Obstructive Sleep Apnea

 Because obesity is a common risk factor for both obstructive sleep apnea and obesity-hypoventilation syndrome, the conditions frequently coexist.

 Inspiratory efforts against a closed upper airway cause paroxysms of inspiration, reductions in gas exchange, disruption of normal sleep architecture, and partial or complete arousals from sleep.
-These factors may interact to cause the characteristic symptoms and signs, including hypoxia, hypercapnia, and sleep fragmentation.
+These factors interact to produce morbidity and mortality through hypoxia, hypercapnia, and sleep fragmentation (1).

 OSA is an extreme form of sleep-related upper airway resistance.
 Less severe forms that do not cause oxygen desaturation include

 Patients with upper airway resistance syndrome are typically younger and less obese than those with OSA, and they complain of daytime sleepiness more than do patients with primary snoring.
 Frequent arousals occur, but strict criteria for apneas and hypopneas may not be present.
-Symptoms, diagnostic evaluation, and treatment of snoring and upper airway resistance syndrome are otherwise the same as for OSA.
+Symptoms, diagnostic evaluation, and treatment of snoring and upper airway resistance syndrome are otherwise the same as for obstructive sleep apnea.

-Although loud disruptive snoring is reported by 85% of OSA patients, most people who snore do not have OSA.
+Although loud disruptive snoring is reported by 85% of patients with obstructive sleep apnea, most people who snore do not have OSA.
 Other symptoms of obstructive sleep apnea may include

 Most patients are unaware of these symptoms (because they occur during sleep) but are informed of them by bed partners, roommates, or housemates.
-Some patients may awake with a sore throat or a dry mouth.
-A morning headache is a common symptom.
+In the morning, some patients have a sore throat, dry mouth, or a headache.

-When awake, patients may experience hypersomnolence, fatigue, and impaired concentration.
+During daily activities, patients may experience intrusive sleepiness, fatigue, and impaired concentration.
 The frequency of sleep complaints and the degree of daytime sleepiness do not correlate well with number of events or arousals from sleep.

 The diagnosis of obstructive sleep apnea is suspected in patients with identifiable risk factors, symptoms, or both.

-Pretest questionnaires, such as STOP-Bang, Berlin, and Epworth Sleepiness Scale, can be used to assess risk.
-However, these questionnaires have low specificity and so have high false-positive rates (1, 2).
-The STOP-BANG appears to have better predictive value than the Epworth Sleepiness Scale and possibly the Berlin questionnaire (3).
+Questionnaires, such as STOP-Bang, Berlin, and Epworth Sleepiness Scale, can be used to assess risk .
+However, when compared to the more accurate results of sleep studies, these questionnaires have low specificity and thus high false-positive rates (1, 2).
+The multimodal STOP-BANG and the Berlin Questionnaire are more specific than the Epworth Sleepiness Scale (3).

 Reduced quantity or quality of sleep due to poor sleep hygiene